courselab/snaskii21/README.md

 	W, A, S and D to control the snake
 	+ to increase the game speed
 	- to decrease the game speed
-	Q to quit the game
+	Q to quit the game/skip the loading animation
 	R at anytime to restart the game

 ## Contribute to this project